Database: Database management system

 It is also generally to be expected the DBMS will provide a set of utilities for such purposes as may be necessary to administer the database effectively, including import, export, monitoring, defragmentation and analysis utilities.
 The core part of the DBMS interacting between the database and the application interface sometimes referred to as the database engine.

 Often DBMSs will have configuration parameters that can be statically and dynamically tuned, for example the maximum amount of main memory on a server the database can use.
 The trend is to minimize the amount of manual configuration, and for cases such as embedded databases the need to target zero-administration is paramount.

-The large major enterprise DBMSs have tended to increase in size and functionality and have involved up to thousands of human years of development effort throughout their lifetime.
+The large major enterprise DBMSs have tended to increase in size and functionality and have involved up to thousands of human and years of development effort throughout their lifetime.
 (Note: This article quotes a development time of five years involving 750 people for DB2 release 9 alone.)

 Early multi-user DBMS typically only allowed for the application to reside on the same computer with access via terminals or terminal emulation software.
 The client–server architecture was a development where the application resided on a client desktop and the database on a server allowing the processing to be distributed.
 This evolved into a multitier architecture incorporating application servers and web servers with the end user interface via a web browser with the database only directly connected to the adjacent tier.

 A general-purpose DBMS will provide public application programming interfaces (API) and optionally a processor for database languages such as SQL to allow applications to be written to interact with and manipulate the database.
 A special purpose DBMS may use a private API and be specifically customized and linked to a single application.
 For example, an email system performs many of the functions of a general-purpose DBMS such as message insertion, message deletion, attachment handling, blocklist lookup, associating messages an email address and so forth however these functions are limited to what is required to handle email.